its-kos/MongoDB-ReplicaSet/README.md

 ## Monitoring

 Explain how to monitor the health and performance of your DevOps setup.
 Mention any monitoring tools, metrics, or dashboards that users can use to keep an eye on their deployments.

-## Contributing

-Encourage others to contribute to your project.
-Include guidelines for contributing, information on how to report issues, and any coding standards or conventions to follow.

-## License

-Specify the project's license to clarify how others can use and distribute your code.
-You can use the [MIT License](https://opensource.org/licenses/MIT) as an example.